ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 **Arguments:**

 - [SDI](hardware.md#session-device-identifier) of the device to get informations from (4 bytes)
-- Address of a writable buffer (8 bytes)
+- Address to a writable buffer (8 bytes)

 **Return value:**